Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 It is then easy to check that the combinations of bilinears that give a basis in the $\ssp_{2L-2}$ commute with this action of $\LQGodd$.
 Moreover, we show below that the bilinears in fermions (\ref{sp-stand-basis}) are the only bilinears that do not contain zero modes and belong to the image of $\JTL{N}$ under the representation $\repgl$.
 Put a bit differently, we show that the operators $\Asp_{m,n}$, $\Bsp_{m,n}$, and $\Csp_{m,n}$ generate the semisimple part of the associative algebra $\repgl\bigl(\JTL{N}\bigr)$, while we will see later that similar combinations containing zero modes $\chid_0$ and $\eta_0$ generate its Jacobson radical.
 Indeed, the dimensions~\eqref{dim-irr-per} of the simple $\JTL{2L}$-modules coincide with dimensions of fundamental representations of $\ssp_{2L-2}$, as in the anti-periodic case but now for a smaller symplectic Lie algebra.
 This observation suggests the following lemma. {\mathrm{Rad}} \begin{lemma} The image of the representation~\eqref{sp-stand-basis} of the enveloping algebra $U \ssp_{2L-2}$ is isomorphic to the quotient $\repgl\bigl(\JTL{N}\bigr)/\rad$, where $\rad$ is the Jacobson radical of the image of the Jones--Temperley--Lieb algebra in the periodic $\gl(1|1)$ spin-chain. \end{lemma} \begin{proof} We note that all simple modules $\AIrrTL{j}{(-1)^{j+1}}$ over $\JTL{N}$ that appear in the spin-chain module $\Hilb_N$ appear also in the socle (maximum semisimple submodule) of $\Hilb_N$, see Fig.~\ref{FF-JTL-mod}.
 Then, in order to study the semisimple part of the action of $\JTL{N}$, it is enough to consider the action restricted on the socle of $\Hilb_N$.
-Recall that simple modules over $\JTL{N}$ are also simple modules over its subalgebra $\TL{N}$, see Sec.~\ref{ind-chain-bimod-subsec}.
+Recall that simple modules over $\JTL{N}$ are also simple modules over its subalgebra $\TL{N}$, see Sec.~\ref{ind-chain-bimod-subsec}, and the centralizer of the $\TL{N}$ action is given the Lusztig's (restricted specialization of) $\LQG$ at $\q=i$~\cite{M1} -- the one with the divided powers $\e$ and $\f$.
 Therefore, the centralizer of the action restricted on the socle -- the intersection of the kernels of $\F$ and $\E$ in $\Hilb_N$ -- is given by a representation of $U \ssp_2$ realized by the divided powers of $\LQGi$.
 Since the socle is freely generated from the vacuum state $\vac$ by the action of a Clifford algebra $\Clif{4L-4}$ with $4L-4$ generators $\chi^{(\dagger)}_{p}$, $\eta^{(\dagger)}_p$, where $p=m\pi/L$ and $1\leq m\leq L-1$, we have a classical symplectic Howe duality~\cite{H3} between $\ssp_{2}$ and $\ssp_{2L-2}$.
 Indeed, the socle is a multiplicity-free semisimple bimodule over $\JTL{N}$ and $U \ssp_{2}$, where both algebras are represented by appropriate bilinears in the generators of $\Clif{4L-4}$.
 By Howe duality, we obtain that the action of $\JTL{N}$ on the socle of $\Hilb_N$, and thus its semisimple part on $\Hilb_N$, is generated by the $\ssp_{2L-2}$ action. \end{proof}

 In the open case, the simple modules are the same as for $\JTL{N}$ in the periodic model.
 Therefore, we conclude that the semisimple part of $\TL{N}$, or the quotient $\TL{N}/\rad$ by its Jacobson radical, is also generated by an $\ssp_{N-2}$ action.